daniel-guggenheim/celebrity-sponsor/README.md

 # Advertisement platform - Django

-This web platform allows social media users to advertise products in behalf of companies in fun and innovative ways.
+This web platform allows social media users to advertise products on behalf of companies in fun and innovative ways.

 This project focused on:
 - Platform architecture design